I found a black widow spider in my house

 Spiders are predators of other insects.
 The black widow is no exception.
 The best way to keep them out is to make sure that doors close snugly and are weather stripped.
 Check crawl space doors and vents to make sure they are closed or properly screened.
 Move firewood as far away from the house as possible.
 If possible, try to eliminate their food source.
 Contact Orkin to request a comprehensive inspection of your home.
-The Orkin Man will inspect the inside and outside.
+An Orkin Technician will inspect the inside and outside.
 Upon completion of the inspection, he or she will generate a customized treatment plan suited for your needs.

 Get More Answers from Orkin

 Our customer care team is available for you 24 hours a day.

 Our local technicians are the pest experts in your area.